heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 Ephesus is written in [rust](https://www.rust-lang.org/), using [pest](https://pest.rs/) for parsing, and backed by [polars](https://pola.rs/) for data storage and streaming.
 It's very early days for Ephesus, but here's what we have.

-Ephesus build on the idea that a database schema is a model specification describing how the data flow and interact.
-Our goal with Ephesus is to create a modeling framework the keeps the model as close to the original data representation as possible, so Ephesus models are specified in a schema and built/fit/queried in rust.
+Ephesus builds on the idea that a database schema is a model specification describing how the data flow and interact.
+Our goal with Ephesus is to create a modeling framework the keeps the internals of the model as close as possible to the original data representation.
+So, Ephesus models are specified in a schema and built/fit/queried in rust.
 For Example, to define a model of an image using two tables, we'd define the schema like this:

 ```
 // schema.ephesus